Love is a Sickness

 But they shall not so;

-None but I this lip must owe;
+I this lip must owe;

 Hey nonny, nonny no!